Hike in scenic Simlångsdalen

 Just west of Simlångsdalen lies Skedala Forest.
 It is a very popular hiking area that offers several different trails in varying degrees of difficulty.
 The trails range from 3.9 to 7.7 kilometres in length.
 One of the most popular trails goes around the beautiful Torvsjön lake.
 Along the trail, there are a number of prepared barbecue facilities that are perfect for a picnic!
 Bring your own coal.
 It’s as beautiful here on a summer day as it is on an overcast afternoon when the clouds and fog roll down across Högåsen’s forested heights.
 Don’t forget to buy a fishing licence and try to catch a pike or rainbow trout while you’re here.

 Just before the Småland border is the Långhultamyren nature reserve (Swe).
+External link, opens in new window.
 From the parking lot you walk over beautiful juniper slopes, which are reminiscent of the Tuscan landscape on a sunny day.
 Make sure you wear proper, waterproof shoes when you then trudge out into the mire’s lonely paths.
 A large part of the trail takes you on footbridges across the mire, but it can still get very damp in places.

 In the spring you can experience the beautiful courtship ritual of the black grouse from the cottage which is about one kilometre from the parking lot.
 There is also an overnight lodging that can accommodate up to four people.
 In addition to black grouse, you may be lucky enough to see capercaillie and moose or, if you lower your eyes to the ground, cloudberries, cranberries, and the carnivorous plant sundew.

 More hiking tips

 Inspiration and guidesCan I bring my dog to Halmstad?
 No problem!…